 - Shows up in Mean Girls.
 Janis works at a Bath & Body Works-type place, and Cady compares the behavior of the teens hanging out at the fountain to that of the wild animals she grew up alongside in Africa.

-- Bill and Ted's Excellent Adventure has a scene in the "San Dimas Mall"
+- Bill & Ted's Excellent Adventure has a scene in the "San Dimas Mall".

 - The Blues Brothers drive through a mall, leaving a path of destruction in their wake.
-This was a real mall (Dixie Square Mall) that closed in 1978 because it was in a high-crime, low-income suburb (becoming one of the first "dead malls" despite being less than a decade old at the time of its closure), and the producers set up fake storefronts in it.
-30+ years later, the building was still (barely) standing before finally getting torn down in 2012.
+This was a real mall (Dixie Square Mall) that closed in 1978 because it was in a high-crime, low-income suburb — becoming one of the first "dead malls" despite being just over a decade old at the time of its closure — and the producers set up fake storefronts in it.
+30+ years later, the vacant building was still (barely) standing before finally getting torn down in 2012.

 - A key scene in the Talking Heads film True Stories celebrates the suburban shopping mall.